Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 These commands, or programs, can be software you made or someone else made.

-You can do basic stuff like manipulating files and folders, and their contents.
+You can do basic stuff like manipulating files and folders and their contents.

 You can also do more complex stuff like managing a projects dependencies.
 Or debug, test, and build your projects.